malinowskil123/tedss-fedcon/README.md

-# tedss-fedcon
+## Tedss-Fedcon

-This is a collection of landing pages, apps, and marketing emails.
-I've built for FederalConnectors.com && Tedss.com Folder Map fedcon
+This is a collection of landing pages and applications that I've built for FederalConnectors.com and Tedss.com

+## FedCon [Federal Connectors]

     -content (CSS)
     -scripts (JS)
     -views (HTML)

-tedss
+## Tedss

     -content (CSS)
     -scripts (JS)
     -views (HTML)